 To help shed more light on product information management, Unilog invited Bruce Eppinger, a senior analyst for digital business at Forrester Research, to speak on the topic during a recent webinar.
 Eppinger leads Forrester’s eCommerce platform and product information management research, and has contributed to multiple reports on the topic, including the recent Forrester Wave on Product Information Management Solutions, in which he was the lead author.

 Read on as we recap some of the insights he shared during the webinar, including his six tenets for achieving content and operational excellence in product information management.
-You can also watch a recording of the webinar.

 Reliable, credible content drives B2B buyers

 With consumers, low price, free shipping, and free returns are the key drivers for their shopping decisions.
 But in the B2B marketplace, it’s a different story.
 When Forrester asks B2B buyers what their deciding factor is for making a business purchase online, overwhelmingly their answer is a credible source for product details.
 B2B professionals want the confidence to know the product they’re buying will meet their customer needs.
 While the website’s functionality plays a role in finding and displaying the content, it’s clear that product content is a key motivator in the B2B buying cycle.

 Forrester’s data shows that B2B purchasers would rather get product information online than from a company representative.
 They prefer the convenience of researching and shopping for products outside of traditional business hours at times that suit their schedule and their needs.
 While many businesses consider their reps as the “value add” they provide customers, Eppinger says these companies are in for a wake-up call.
 Buyer preferences and expectations have changed, and wholesalers and distributors need to change with them.

 Superior content starts with a world-class PIM strategy